-Jarnkrok powers Predators past Lightning 4-1
+Calle Jarnkrok powers Predators past Lightning 4-1

 Arvidsson made it 2-0 with a power-play goal at 9:14.
 He scored on a one-timer from the left circle from a pass by Erik Haula.

-Tampa Bay had a chance to cut into the lead with a power-play chance at 11:03, but Brayden Point was unable to knock a sailing puck out of the air inside the blue line.
+Tampa Bay had a chance to cut into the lead with a power-play opportunity at 11:03, but Brayden Point was unable to knock a sailing puck out of the air inside the blue line.
 Jarnkrok then skated away for a breakaway to make it 3-0 on his eighth career short-handed goal.

+“I think the whole lineup was playing good, playing the right way today,” Jarnkrok said.

 Stamkos spoiled Rinne’s bid for his 60th career shutout when a pass intended for Yanni Gourde deflected in off the skate of Dante Fabbro at 10:03 of the third period.